UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 	SET industry = NULL
 	WHERE industry = '' OR industry = 'NULL';
 ```
-Then JOIN'ed the table with itself to check which industry name is NULL using "company" as a common column.
-This way I can copy the values from the non blank rows to the blank rows
+Then I joined the table to itself using the company column as a key, so I could identify rows where industry was NULL.
+This allowed me to copy the industry values from rows with valid data to those with missing values.
 ```sql
    SELECT t1.industry, t2.industry
 FROM layoffs_staging2 t1